microsoft/MCAPSTechConnect2024-lab214/skillable/exercise2.md

     These are the information that are needed by Semantic Kernel to access to your Azure OpenAI instance.
 Since we're already here, let's fill them with the credentials that were returned by the script we launched in the **Prerequisites** section of this lab.

     >[!Note] If you can't find them, remember that a copy has been saved into the **Credentials.txt** file on the desktop
+    > [!Alert] Storing credentials in plain in a configuration file isn't a good practice.
+In a real-world scenario, you should use Azure Key Vault to store them securely or switch to [Azure Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) to authenticate with the Azure OpenAI APIs.
+In the testing phase, you can use the [Secret Manager tool](https://learn.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-9.0&tabs=windows#secret-manager) provided by Visual Studio to store them securely.

+    ```json

 5. The third difference is in the `Program.cs` file, which initializes the Web API.
 Compared to the one we have seen in Exercise 1, there are two changes: